 Are there any other issues with the area?

-Before making an offer on a raw land investment, it is a great idea to hire a land surveyor to check out the property.
+Before making an offer on raw land investment, it is a great idea to hire a land surveyor to check out the property.
 A land survey will confirm the boundaries of the plot and identify any potential restrictions.
 For example, the land may be in a designated flood zone.
 Depending on your plans for the land this could greatly affect the potential profitability of the deal.
 Take precautions when purchasing raw land by doing your homework and hiring a professional land surveyor.

 Is Investing In Raw Land Right For You?